 In 45 years in ministry I can guarantee that usually neither the husband nor the wife will tell the truth about why they have chosen separation.
 I have learned that many women have committed adultery and for some reason are unwilling to confess and ask for forgiveness.
 When I bring this possibility up to the husband they always reject the idea.
 I have no idea why they can’t accept the possibility, but it is the most common reaction.

 In contrast to that response, men will blame the wife and then proudly confess adultery.
 But often it is money as well.
 And so it goes.
 It is not our business unless that person is a paid church official.

 In any event, Paul says in 1 Corinthians 7:15

 “But if the unbeliever departs, let that one depart.
 A brother or a sister is not bound in such cases.
 God has called us to peace.”

 And it doesn’t mean that someone is an unbeliever because he or she leaves – anyone can leave if that is the arrangement.
 They need peace and we can provide it to one or both of them without taking sides.
 If we do take sides we bring unnecessary judgment down on our own heads.

 New Problems in society

-Crazy is like any other problem.
+Crazy is the same as any other problem.
 A doctor may refuse to identify it; but we all know it when we see it.
-The person with 40 guns in a back closet, or bomb materials in the garage.
-This is not normal and if that is in your home you can be sure God will not want you to stay there.
-Animal abuse is so serious that the FBI has identified it as a Class A felony, a practice which local legislatures should endorse
+The person with 40 guns in a back closet, or bomb materials in the garage is not normal and if that is in your home you can be sure God will not want you to stay there.
+Animal abuse is so serious that the FBI has identified it as a Class A felony, a practice which local legislatures should endorse.

 You should also tell the police.